dafny-lang/libraries/docs/guide.md

 - be verified --- proved to meet specifications and tested with expected use cases, with each release of the library and of the Dafny toolset
 - be efficient --- efficient in both proofs and executables that use the libraries
+- be compilable for every supported target language by default, with exceptions being documented and for exceptional reasons

 The Dafny code for the library is written to be understandable with a minimum of inline documentation and is open source and available [on github](https://github.com/dafny-lang/libraries).
 This document is